shymkivy/motion_corr_YS/README.md

 for movie preprocessing

-use "preprocess_mov.m" for processing
+Use "preprocess_mov.m"

-used motion correction and bidi shifts fix shifts from suite2p matlab repository as starting point, and tuned to work better with noisy movies and my datasets
+Used motion correction and bidi shifts fix shifts from suite2p matlab repository as starting point, and tuned to work better with noisy movies and my datasets
 * https://github.com/cortex-lab/Suite2P

-bidi changes, for large shifts
+Bdi changes, for large shifts
 * transform the image with interpolation into shifted sinusoidally transformed coordinate system, since res galvo scans sinusoidally (required for large shifts)

 Moco changes, to work with noisy movies